Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 3) a shielding canopy over my

 bed.
-I'm an engineer and long resisted that canopy.
-I was convinced that if you have relatively low radiation levels compared to the average exposure it wouldn't make any difference.
+I'm an engineer and long resisted buying that canopy.
+I was convinced that if you have relatively low RF radiation levels compared to the average exposure it wouldn't make any

-I think several things changed here, one of them being the enormous amount of frequencies we are exposed to today.
-Just think of all the Wi-Fi networks you can probably right now receive on your
+difference.
+I think several things changed, one of them being the enormous amount of frequencies we are exposed to today.
+Just think of all the Wi-Fi networks you can right now receive on your

 canopy about 3 years ago, and I'm really glad I finally did.
 Looking back I should have done that much earlier.
 If you are constantly anxious, feel like you are wound up and you cannot really